-Granted, the image of neuro-linguistic programming is not entirely positive.
-On the contrary, from time to time there are critical voices that want to refute individual theses or claim that NLP is manipulative.
-Not quite wrongly, because those who control communication can sometimes consciously use it to their own advantage - even if this is a disadvantage for the other person.
+Admittedly, the image of neuro-linguistic programming is not entirely positive.
+On the contrary, there are critical voices now and then that want to refute individual theses or claim that NLP is manipulative.
+Not entirely unjustifiably, because those who control communication can sometimes consciously use it to their own advantage - even if this is, in doubt, a disadvantage for the other person.

-However, whether a tool is misused and used as a weapon is not up to the toolbox, but up to the person who uses it.
-Meaning: NLP is not basically evil.
-Nevertheless, it cannot be completely excluded that an individual or a group misuses NLP for selfish purposes.
+Whether a tool is misappropriated and used as a weapon, however, does not lie with the toolbox, but with the person who uses it.
+Means: NLP is not fundamentally evil.
+Nevertheless, it cannot be completely ruled out that an individual or a group misuses NLP for selfish purposes.

-Another frequent criticism is the term "programming".
-But what we must not forget is: We are all programmed anyway by our experiences, our past and our beliefs - no matter whether we use NLP or not.
-However, with the help of the targeted application of NLP we can overwrite the programming that is not good for us.
-So if you are afraid of the word "programming", you don't have to worry - we are "programmed" anyway.
+Another common criticism is the term "programming".
+But what we must not forget is that we are all programmed anyway through our experiences, our past and our beliefs - regardless of whether we use NLP or not.
+However, with the help of the targeted application of NLP, we can override the programming that is not doing us any good.
+So if you are afraid of the word "programming", don't worry - we are "programmed" anyway.

 NLP: Right for you?

-Whether neuro-linguistic programming is an enrichment for you, you alone must decide.
-These methods are solution-oriented and designed to increase your mindset, communication and empathy.
+Whether neuro-linguistic programming is an enrichment for you, you alone have to decide.
+These methods are solution-oriented and designed to improve your mindset, your communication, and your empathy to increase.
 If you want to improve your personal strengths or lead an (even) more successful life, NLP could be just right for you.
 Try it out - because you have nothing to lose!